 Kills or slows the growth of cancer cells.
 Our medical oncologists routinely combine the newest chemotherapy drugs with standard drug regimens to achieve a better response, fewer side effects, and improved quality of life.
 Chemotherapy may be given before surgery to shrink tumors, or after surgery to prevent their recurrence.
 Chemotherapy also may be the best treatment for stomach cancer that has spread to other organs.

 Usually given externally through high energy beams, or internally by implanting seeds, wires or wafers to shrink or kill stomach cancers.
 Your doctor will recommend the best approach based on the stage and size of your stomach cancer.
 We are national leaders in using radiation before surgery to reduce complications and improve outcomes.
 It may also be used to relieve symptoms when tumors cannot be surgically removed.

 Stops tumors from growing by targeting a protein in the cancer called HER2.
 May be combined with chemotherapy to help extend survival in patients with advanced stomach cancer.

-Looks for the presence of substances that may indicate cancer, including blood in the stools.
+Looks for the presence of substances that may indicate cancer.

 A tissue sample is taken, often through an endoscope — a small tube with a camera — that is inserted through the nose, mouth or stomach.
 This tissue is examined under a microscope for the presence of cancer.